 Export Videos You Edit Without Music

 I’m in the process of making a demo reel.
 It’s coming out really good!
 Editing to the song, “Girls Just Wanna Have Fun.”
-And it’s true!
 They do!
 LOL

 However, there’s a little thing I’m noticing…